red-ant/au-non-disclosure/au-non-disclosure-agreement.md

 ## Term

-- The parties agree that the term of the Agreement will be {{term}}.
+- The parties agree that the term of the Agreement will be {{agreement length}}.
 - The Recipient agrees to, at the Discloser's discretion, destroy or return to the Discloser all Confidential Information in their possession upon the termination of the Agreement.

 ## Necessary bureaucracy